fresheneesz/bitcoinThroughputAnalysis/README.md

 `estimatedAvgHops = log(nodes)/log(connections/2)`

 Blocks would propagate through the fastest nodes in the network first.
 So for example, in a network where each full node has 10 full-node connections, we can expect data to propagate along the 10% fastest nodes in the network.
-However, since latency is an enormous factor

-This means propagation is limited by the machine resources of our 10th percentile users and not users with less resources.
+However, since latency is an enormous factor in propagation of data through the Bitcoin network, the 10% fastest nodes won't quite be the 10th percentile users, but will skew towards users that are geographically closer to each sending node.
+What this means is that instead of seeing average latency of 125ms along each fastest-hop, we would more likely see 95ms average latency, but instead of seeing average transfer speeds of 155 Mbps we would more likely see 82 Mbps.
+This doesn't necessarily mean that data would propagate out mostly by geographic distance (as can be seen by looking at [videos of how blocks propagate](https://dsn.tm.kit.edu/bitcoin/videos.html)), but that lower latency connections would be favored somewhat.

-Since 80% of the nodes should have 8 connections and 10% of the nodes should have 88 connections (the other 10% having no relevant connections), that means that 88.9% (`80/(80+10)`) of nodes will on average transfer to a 12.5 percentile machine (`1/8`), and 11.1% of the nodes will on average transfer to a 1.1 percentile machine.
-To simplify, I'll say that 90% of nodes will transfer to our 10th percentile user and 10% of nodes will transfer to a 1st percentile machine.
+As a first approximation, one might assume that since 80% of the nodes should have 8 connections and 10% of the nodes should have 88 connections (the other 10% having no relevant connections), that means that 88.9% (`80/(80+10)`) of nodes will on average transfer to a 12.5 percentile machine (`1/8`), and 11.1% of the nodes will on average transfer to a 1.1 percentile machine.
+But given the above line of thinking that skews things toward slower, but closer (lower latency), machines, as a second approximation I'll say that 47% of nodes will transfer fastest to a 90th percentile machine, 47% of nodes will transfer fastest to a 10th percentile machine, and 6% of nodes will transfer to a 1st percentile machine.

+This leads to an extimated average number of hops to any given node of about 8.5.
+See the "Latency-based Miner Centralization" section of the spreadsheet for details.
+It also leads to an assumed 83 Mbps bandwidth (only 10% expected to be used) and an average latency of 95ms.

+HOWEVER, since most 90% nodes won't have public connections, most connections for most nodes will be to 10th percentile machines or above.
+This changes the equation.

+Also however, we need to assume a worst-case-ish scenario.
+If many slow nodes are sybiling the system, that can slow down block propagation.
+If 90% of the nodes are attacker nodes, this would slow things down quite a bit.
+In order to combat this, I recommend that particularly slow outgoing connections should add to their banscore so that those slow outgoing connections are dropped in favor of a faster connection.

+Note that compact block size is about [9 KB per MB](https://bitcoincore.org/en/2016/06/07/compact-blocks-faq/) of total block size, giving a compact block size of about 0.9% of the total block size.
+Also, the Erlay paper notes that around 99% of transactions in a block have already been processed by a node by the time it was received and so don't need to be sent again.
+So I'll use that my estimates.

 For each newly mined block, each node that's part of the relay must at minimum do the following: